-Shaleen Surtie-Richards is a South African actress best known for her title role in the 1988 feature film Fiela se Kind (Fiela's Child), and as Ester (Nenna) Willemse in the M-Net soap opera Egoli: Place Of Gold.
+Shaleen Surtie-Richards was a South African actress best known for her title role in the 1988 feature film Fiela se Kind (Fiela's Child), and as Ester (Nenna) Willemse in the M-Net soap opera Egoli: Place of Gold.

-Shaleen took many roles in several amateur stage productions between 1974 and 1981 and was also active in productions of the Department of Education’s Theatre-in-Education from 1982 - 1984.
+Shaleen took many roles in several amateur stage productions between 1974 and 1981 and was also active in productions of the Department of Education’s Theatre-in-Education from 1982 to 1984.

-She became a professional actress in 1984 and has become very well-known through her appearances on stage, television and films.
+She became a professional actress in 1984 and became very well-known through her appearances on stage, television and films.

-Her stage work over the last 30 years includes productions by some of the country’s leading directors.
-She has been seen on stage in all the main centers of the country, as well as London, and has participated in both the Grahamstown and Edinburgh Festivals.
+Her stage work included productions by some of the country’s leading directors.
+She was on stage in all the main centres of the country, as well as London, and participated in both the Grahamstown and Edinburgh Festivals.

-She also works on radio as narrator or actress.
+She also worked on radio as narrator or actress.

 In addition, she appeared in the South African films Nag van die 19de (1992) and Leon Schuster's Mama Jack (2005), in which she played the role of the Mayoress.